kyougene/musicdash-backend/README.md

    npm install
    ```

-4. To interact with the backend and Spotify API, you'll need to set up your environment variables.
+4. To interact with the your database and Spotify API, you'll need to set up your environment variables.
 Create a .env file in the root of the project and provide the necessary configuration.
 An example .env file might look like this:

    ```
    URL="your/frontend/url"